mhusm/XD-MVC/Framework/readme.md

 <xdmvc-devices id="devices"></xdmvc-devices>
 ```

-Query the current device and connected devices
+Query the current device and connected devices.
+Currently there are three device types: Small, medium, and large.
+The categorisation of the devices only depends on screen size in pixels at the moment.
+Unfortunately, it is not possible to detect physical screen size.
+We plan to support capabilities such as touch in the future.
 ```javascript
 if (devices.device.type === "small" && devices.othersDevices.large > 0) {
     // do something